Preadditive category

-Some authors have used the term additive category for preadditive categories, but this page reserves that term for certain special preadditive categories (see below).
+Some authors have used the term additive category for preadditive categories, but this article reserves that term for certain special preadditive categories (see below).

 Examples

-The most obvious example of a preadditive category is the category Ab itself.
-More precisely, Ab is a closed monoidal category.
+The most obvious example of a preadditive category is the category $\mathbf{Ab}$ itself.
+More precisely, $\mathbf{Ab}$ is a closed monoidal category.
 Note that commutativity is crucial here; it ensures that the sum of two group homomorphisms is again a homomorphism.
 In contrast, the category of all groups is not closed.
 See Medial category.